''Well - he was asked to leave. it's almost unheard of.''

 Alex nodded. ''I'll call Taggert.''

-When Buffy was eating - or, more accurately, picking at - her breakfast that
+When Buffy was eating - or, more accurately, picking at - her breakfast

 morning, the phone rang.